"Artemis of Ephesus was revered more as a Great Mother Goddess..."

-The goddess that influenced the features of Artemis in Ephesus was Cybele, mother goddess of the East.
+In Hellenistic times, the goddess that influenced the features of Artemis was Cybele, mother goddess of the East.

 Eastern and Egyptian influences of Artemis can be seen in the way she was portrayed in the sculpture that can be seen at the Ephesus Museum: she is wearing a model of her temple on her head, on her breast a garland of flowers, lions clinging to her arms, as she’s the mother of wild beasts.

-At any rate, it is agreed they accentuate the aspect of fertility in this deity, Artemis of Ephesus.
+At any rate, it is agreed they accentuate the aspect of fertility in this deity.

 For more info on Artemis birth, attributes, legends and rituals check the article on Artemis by Melissa Coffey.